HelloWorldLTY/scEval/readme.md

 This is the repo for our benchmarking and analysis project.
 All methods are collected until Dec 1st, 2025.

-News: We have implemented CellFM in different tasks and included this model to our benchmark system.
+News: We have implemented [CellFM](https://github.com/biomed-AI/CellFM-torch) in different tasks and included this model to our benchmark system.
 Please check related folders for updates.
-Thank you to everyone for your support of this project!
+Thank you for your support of this project!

 # Install